Marvel's Conan the Barbarian, Issues 1-6

 Drug/Alcohol Use: Included in the setting’s depraved lifestyle is the frequent consummation of ale or other alcoholic beverages.

 Spiritual Content: Conan and other characters frequently mention the will and honor of various gods.
-Conan claims allegiance to a single god, representing a monotheism, yet there is no representation of the Christian God.
+Conan claims allegiance to a single god, representing monotheism, yet there is no representation of the Christian God.

 Language/Crude Humor: Some crude language is used, however stereotypical English curse words do not frequently occur.
 Conan and other characters use crude humor on occasion.